The most beautiful trees in and around Poole

 The yellow leaves of the ginkgo (ginkgo biloba) tree during a Poole Park autumn.

 Another such tree in Poole Park is the ginkgo biloba tree, which grows alongside the public lavatories at the western end of the Park.
-In the autumn, this usually rather insignificant tree’s leaves turn bright yellow, before suddenly falling to the ground.
+In the autumn, this usually rather insignificant tree’s leaves turn bright yellow, before quickly falling to the ground.

 Some trees are unremarkable, going almost unnoticed until they suddenly reveal a fleeting flash of beauty, mostly in the spring or autumn.
 One such example is at Derby’s Corner Roundabout (bottom of Gravel Hill), where a surprising show of colour appears in springtime.
 This is via an old, twisted, flowering cherry tree, on the Fleetsbridge side of the roundabout, not far from the vets’ practice.